Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

-Methods of upcycling are becoming increasingly innovative and stylish, and are a great way to be kind to the planet.
+Upcycling is becoming increasingly innovative and stylish, and is a great way to be kind to the planet.
 To help you get started, here are 16 clever upcycling ideas that’ll hopefully inspire you to get creative with your clutter…

 1. Turn jeans into a work apron